mautic/mautic-community-knowledgebase/pages/01.home/02._highlights/features.md

     -
         icon: 'fa fa-desktop'
         header: Slack
-        text: 'To get in touch with the Community'
+        text: 'We use Slack for our communication - get in touch!'
         url: https://www.mautic.org/slack
         target: false
     -